devnull-cz/c-prog-lang/modules/intro.md

 # Introduction

 - all information on http://mff.devnull.cz/c-prog-lang
-	- see the References section for materials
+	- see the References section for recommended materials
 - make sure you DO SUBSCRIBE TO THE MAILING LIST (see the seminar http page above)
-- getting credits - see the seminar page
+- getting credits - see the seminar web page above
 - what is C
-- C89, C99, C11 (ie. 2011) standards.
-Due to time constraints, we will focus on
+- C89, C99, C11 (ie. 2011), C17 (only fixes issues found in C11) standards.
+Due
-  C99.
+  to time constraints, we will focus on C99.
 - why it's worth to learn C
 	- helps with better understanding of computers
 	- lingua franca of programming